 Shannon Reserves Management Plan

-Council is reviewing its Reserves Management Plan for Shannon’ parks, including Te Maire Park, Hyde Park, Shannon Domain, Moynihan Park and Stafford Street Esplanade.
+Council is reviewing its Reserves Management Plan for Shannon’s parks, including Te Maire Park, Hyde Park, Shannon Domain, Moynihan Park and Stafford Street Esplanade.
+35 Margaret Street Reserve has also been included in the review.

-Below we have provided the current Management Plans for the reserves, which were all adopted in 2000.
+The current Management Plans for the reserves, which were all adopted in 2000, are available below.
 Please note that while some of the information in the current plans may still be relevant for the new combined Reserve Management Plan, they may look quite different.

 Te Maire Park Management Plan(PDF, 1MB)